sankarshandamle/LoRA-FL/README.md

 ## 🧪 Acknowledgements

-This research was conducted at the  LIA, EPFL in collaboration with IIT Gandhinagar.
+This research was conducted at  LIA, EPFL in collaboration with IIT Gandhinagar.

 ---